 How to win friends, and influence people (not really).

 Once you get comfortable poking around with your shell, you start to wonder if there aren’t easier ways to do some common tasks.
 We’re constantly cd‘ing places, and running commands, and having to remember really long incantations just to list our files in reverse chronological order (ls -lrth).
 I’ve compiled the following list of useful shortcuts for using the command line.
-They have all been tested on bash(1) and ksh(1).
+They have all been tested on bash(1) and ksh(1). bash (Bourne Again SHell) is the default shell on MacOS and many Linux distributions.
 [Read More]

 Size Date Name